Plasticizer: Concrete

-In the concrete technology, plasticizers and superplasticizers are also called high range water reducers.
+In concrete technology, plasticizers are commonly referred to as water reducers, whereas superplasticizers are classified as high-range water reducers.
+Plasticizers typically provide water reductions of approximately 5–12%, while superplasticizers can achieve reductions exceeding 12%, often reaching 20–40% depending on admixture type and dosage.
+Under ASTM C494, conventional water-reducing admixtures are generally classified as Type A, whereas high-range water reducers are classified as Type F or Type G when retarding properties are also provided.Plasticizers are mainly used where moderate improvements in workability are required, whereas superplasticizers are employed in applications requiring low water-to-cement ratios and enhanced flowability.
 When added to concrete mixtures, they confer a number of properties including improved workability and strength.
 The strength of concrete is inversely proportional to the amount of water added, i.e., the water-cement (w/c) ratio.
 In order to produce stronger concrete, less water is added (without "starving" the mix), which makes the concrete mixture less workable and difficult to mix, necessitating the use of plasticizers, water reducers, superplasticizers, fluidizer or dispersants.

 Plasticizers are also often used when pozzolanic ash is added to concrete to improve strength.
 This method of mix proportioning is especially popular when producing high-strength concrete and fiber-reinforced concrete.

 Adding 1–2% plasticizer per unit weight of cement is usually sufficient.
 In some cases, the addition of plasticizer retards curing.

 Plasticizers are commonly manufactured from lignosulfonates, a by-product from the paper industry.
 Superplasticizers have generally been manufactured from sulfonated naphthalene condensate or sulfonated melamine formaldehyde, although newer products based on polycarboxylic ethers are now available.
 Traditional lignosulfonate-based plasticisers, naphthalene and melamine sulfonate-based superplasticisers disperse the flocculated cement particles through a mechanism of electrostatic repulsion (see colloid).
 In normal plasticisers, the active substances are adsorbed on to the cement particles, giving them a negative charge, which leads to repulsion between particles.
 Lignin, naphthalene, and melamine sulfonate superplasticisers are organic polymers.
 The long molecules wrap themselves around the cement particles, giving them a highly negative charge so that they repel each other.

 Polycarboxylate ether superplasticizer (PCE) or just polycarboxylate (PC), work differently from sulfonate-based superplasticizers, giving cement dispersion by steric stabilisation.
 This form of dispersion is more powerful in its effect and gives improved workability retention to the cementitious mix.